 “Live streaming church services on Facebook and YouTube is free.
 So why should we live stream from our church website?”

-To be honest, before COVID and the corresponding launch of Faithlife Live Stream, I wouldn’t have been sure what to say.
+To be honest, before COVID, I wouldn’t have been sure what to say.

 The reasons are clear for me now.
 By the end of this post, I hope they’ll be clear for you, too.

 When you choose to embed your live stream directly on your church website, you’re accomplishing so much more than you might think . . .

 Offering a church live stream is an important step, no doubt.
 (Read three compelling reasons here.)

 But when a church live stream is set up fast, out of necessity, as a kind of temporary stand-in for when churches can meet in person again, people can tell.

 When you not only have church live streaming but also put effort into making it as inviting as possible, people can tell that, too.
 And it makes a difference.
 It helps add greater possibility for participation in a way that bare-bones live streaming doesn’t.

 Why’s that such a big deal?